squidscode/apli/README.md

-# Abstract Programming Language Interpreter (APLI)
+# Abstract Programming Language Interface (APLI)
-The Abstract Programming Language Interpreter (APLI) is a framework for generating and recursively walking Abstract Syntax Trees (ASTs).
+The Abstract Programming Language Interface (APLI) is a framework for generating and recursively walking Abstract Syntax Trees (ASTs).
 The user is responsible for working with the AST, walking through the nodes via `eval-hooks`, in order to interpret/compile/transpile the parsed output.

 ## Why use APLI?
 Although other lexing and parsing tools exist, many tools have users write code in a domain-specific language (ie. lex files or yacc files).
 DSLs can make the library: (1) harder to understand and (2) detract from the author's intent. \